shumarb/programming/sql45/README.md

 # SQL 45

 ## Overview
-This repository contains my solutions to the [SQL 45](https://leetcode.com/problem-list/o2qifkts/) list, with entries sorted alphabetically by question title.
+This folder contains my solutions to the [SQL 45](https://leetcode.com/problem-list/o2qifkts/) list, with entries sorted alphabetically by question title.

 All entries are sourced from my [LeetCode](https://github.com/shumarb/leetcode) repository.